 It was at this time that the term “Golden Retriever” was first used to describe them, which is why Lord Harcourt’s name usually comes up in reference to the breed name.

-In 1903, the UK Kennel Club became the first to allow registration of the Golden Retrievers, though they were registered as yellow- or golden-coloured breeds with flat coats.
+Uk kennel History of The Golden Retriever: In 1903, the UK Kennel Club became the first to allow registration of Golden Retrievers, though they were registered as yellow- or golden-colored breeds with flat coats.

 They got their first showing in 1908.
 Then in 1913, they got a separate status when the Golden Retriever Club of Great Britain was formed.